amanyhisham/Certificates/README.md

-# My Certificates
+# 🎓 My Certificates & Academic Records

-Welcome! 🎓
+Welcome! 👋

-This repository contains **all my certificates** from various courses and training programs.
+This repository contains my **academic certificates and professional training achievements**.

+## 📂 Contents
+- 🎓 Graduation Certificate
+- 📊 Academic Transcript (4 Years)
+- 💻 Technical Training Certificates (e.g., ITI, DEPI)
+- 🏆 Other Courses & Achievements

-📂 All certificates are organized in the folders inside this repository.
+All files are organized into folders for easy navigation.

+## 📌 Note
+Some sensitive personal information may be hidden for privacy purposes.

+---

 Thank you for visiting! 🚀